-(a) A license which is discontinued for any reason shall be surrendered by the licensee to the Board for safekeeping.
-The Board shall hold the license until the licensee resumes business at the licensed establishment or the license is transferred to a new owner.
-If the licensee has not initiated proceedings to resume operations or transfer the license within 60 days after suspension, the Board may deem this license abandoned after giving notice to the licensee.
-The licensee has 14 days to respond to the Board's notice to request continued safekeeping.
+(2) The Board shall hold the license until the licensee resumes operation at the licensed premises or the license is transferred to a new location or owner.

+(3) If the licensee has not initiated proceedings to resume operations or to transfer the license within 60 days after surrendering the license for safekeeping, the Board, after giving notice to the licensee, may deem the license abandoned.
+The licensee shall have 14 calendar days to respond to the Board's notice to request continued safekeeping.